Lady Gaga’s Birthday is Almost Here: A ‘Million Reasons’ She Has To Celebrate

 A post shared by xoxo, Joanne (@ladygaga) on

 Lady Gaga will kick start her Joanne World Tour with a performance in Vancouver in August.
 The tour will come to an end in December at the T-Mobile Arena in Las Vegas.
-Tickets for the North American leg of Lady Gaga’s tour quickly sold out after hitting the market in February.
+Tickets to the North American leg of Lady Gaga’s tour quickly sold out after hitting the market in February.
 This positive response from led to more concert dates being added to her world tour.

-Things are not only looking up for Lady Gaga professionally, but her personal life also appears to be on the right track.
+Things are not only looking up for Lady Gaga professionally, her personal life also appears to be on the right track.
 After announcing her split from Taylor Kinney last year, Lady Gaga is reportedly now dating talent agent Christian Carino.
 While they are yet to publicly speak about their romance, the couple has been spotted together in public several times including at Lady Gaga’s rehearsals for her Super Bowl halftime show.
 Carino was also seen heading to a studio with Gaga in Los Angeles this week.

 With her music career soaring and her personal life going in the right direction, Lady Gaga appears to have much to celebrate on her 31st birthday.